-Evidence suggests that the relationship between you and your psychotherapist has one of the greatest impacts on the success of the work that you do in your therapy.
+Evidence suggests that rather than technique or theoretical orientation, the relationship between you and your psychotherapist has one of the greatest impacts on the success of the work that you do in your therapy.

 I have a professional qualification in psychodynamic psychotherapy from WPF Therapy, following preliminary studies at Regent’s University.
 This form of therapy finds its roots in the explorations of the unconscious made by Sigmund Freud.
 I have also been deeply influenced by the life and work of Carl Jung.
 He had a profound respect for the individual and the wisdom that lies buried within each of us, beyond psychological theories, labels or diagnosis.
 Jung’s distinctive development of psychotherapy and psychoanalysis is called Analytical Psychology.